kassi/xingwall/README.md

 ## Setup a new Heroku app

-For a new Heroku application you have to add [Compose MongoDB](https://addons.heroku.com/mongohq) plugin and add the necessary config variables.
+If you create a new Heroku application you have to add the [Compose MongoDB](https://addons.heroku.com/mongohq) addon and add the necessary config variables.

 ```
 heroku config:set NODE_ENV=production